Revision control

 .sort() // Put folders in URI order so a parent is always before a child.

-.map(uri => MailServices.folderLookup.getOrCreateFolderForURL(uri))
+.map(uri => {

 .filter(Boolean);

-set searchFolders(aFolders) {
+set searchFolders(folders) {

-if (typeof aFolders == "string") {
+if (typeof folders == "string") {

 } else {

-const uris = aFolders.map(folder => folder.URI);
+const uris = folders.map(folder => folder.URI);

-this.dbFolderInfo.setCharProperty("searchFolderUri", uris.join("|"));
+this.#dbFolderInfo.setCharProperty("searchFolderUri", uris.join("|"));

 }